Building and Retaining a Great Team

 Reviewing Objective Feedback on the Team Members Performance

-Lastly, an important part of the performance review process is having objective measurements that you and the team member can review together to determine how well they are winning in their role.
+Lastly, an important part of the performance review process is having objective measurements.
+Basically, you and the team member can review these to determine how well they are winning in their role.
 This should be based on the Key Results Areas (KRA’s) and Key Performance Indicators (KPIs) for the position.
 KRA’s are the results you are looking for them to accomplish in their position.
 KPIs are the metrics that determine whether or not they are hitting the mark on those results.
 If you want to learn more about KRA’s and KPIs for your upper cervical practice I encourage you to grab a copy of my book Upper Cervical Practice Mastery where I go into detail about KRA’s, KPIs, and many other key parts of practice.

-But once you have established KRAs and KPIs for the position the performance review is an outstanding time to review those numbers and determine if your team member is on target.
+But, once you have established KRAs and KPIs for the position the performance review is an outstanding time to review those numbers and determine if your team member is on target.
 We use a self-assessment from the team member paired with a manager’s assessment to look at KRA’s and KPIs objectively.

 Fantastic Resources to Help You Review Your Team